ecsyjs/ecsy/site/docs/manual/Architecture.md

 for (var i = 0; i < results.length; i++) {
   let entity = results[i];
   if (i === 1) {
-    // This will cause the results list to mutate and results.length will be decremented and you won't reach the end elements in there. entity.remove();
+    // This will cause the results list to be mutated, results.length will be decremented and you won't reach the end elements. entity.remove();
   }
 }